n8ta/jawk/README.md

 Reading a 300MB CSV file, storing every line in a variable, and then printing the final line.

+The right chart omits onetrueawk to make distinctions clearer.
 ![Left is a histogram of mawk, gawk, goawk, jawk, and onetrue awk.
 Right omits onetrueawk since it s 10x slower than the others.
 Mean runtimes are mawk: 554ms gawk: 2042ms goawk: 747ms jawk: 448ms](./assets/practical.png)

 ATM this is an unfair comparison since jawk field splitting isn't implemented.
 Shout out to mawk it took me a lot of optimization